Posts

 Image

-Arjun says, "You are the supreme Spirit, the supreme Abode, the supreme Purifier, the eternal, the divine, the primal God, unborn and omnipresent (10.12).
-All the sages like Narada, Asita, Devala, and Vyasa confirm this, and now you yourself are saying this (10.13).
-I accept all that you said as true, for O Lord, neither the gods nor the demons can understand your glorious personality" (10.14).
+A rjuna says, “You are the supreme Spirit, the supreme Abode, the supreme Purifier, the eternal, the divine, the primal God, unborn and omnipresent (10.12).
+All the sages like Narada, Asita, Devala, and Vyasa confirm this, and now you are also saying this (10.13).
+I accept all that you said as true, for O Lord, neither the gods nor the demons can understand your glorious personality” (10.14).
 Role models play an important role and all of us grow up admiring them.
 Parents are role models to children; teachers to students; achievers and successful people in the subsequent stages of life.
-It is useful to derive inspiration in the initial stages, but the pitfall is that they can become crutches at later stages.
+While they are useful to derive inspiration in the initial stages, the pitfall is that they can become crutches in later stages.
 A baby should be able to drop off (transcend) the walker to have the pleasure of walking and running.
-It's about realising that role models are like milestones and not the destination.
-Arjun is also using role models like Narada and Vyasa to support his beliefs.
-It
+It’s about realising that role models are like milestones and not the destination.
+Arjuna is also using role models like Narada and Vyasa to support his beliefs.
+It appears...